palletorsson/cryptogam/sketchfab/tutorial/step_5/README.md

       }]
       }
 ```
-- Let's wrapp the init function in a load function so we can load models dynamically.
+- Wrapp the init function in a load function so we can load models dynamically.
 ```
 function loadModel( client, urlid ) {
             console.log( 'loading a model' );